dark-side/sports_hub_react_skeleton/README.md

 - [Go](https://github.com/dark-side/sports_hub_go_skeleton),
 - [Python](https://github.com/dark-side/sports_hub_python_skeleton)

 This application can be started with a `docker compose` using the Back-End applications mentioned.
+Docker Compose can be installed using the official documentation [here](https://docs.docker.com/compose/install/).
+Read more about alternatives to Docker [here](https://github.com/dark-side/sports_hub_angular_skeleton/blob/main/READMORE_DockerAlternatives.md).

 ## Available Scripts